Evaluating Synthetic Data Generation for Domain Generalization in Fetal Brain MRI Segmentation: Methods

 \subsection{Data}

-This study utilizes open-access data from the FeTA challenge \citep{payette2023fetal}, developing human connectome project (dHCP) \citep{Edwards2022} as well as private clinical datasets from two institutions, summarized in Table \ref{tab:datasets}.
-All acquisitions were performed without the use of maternal or fetal sedation and were approved by the local ethics committee boards.
-In all datasets, several volumes were acquired for each subject using a 2D single-shot fast-spin-echo sequence in at least three orthogonal orientations (axial, coronal, and sagittal), to mitigate fetal motion artifacts (see \textit{Acquisition Parameters} column in the Table \ref{tab:datasets}).
-A super-resolution reconstruction algorithm was used afterward to merge them into a single high-resolution volume suitable for 3D volumetric segmentation.
+We use open-access data from the FeTA challenge~\citep{payette2023fetal} and the developing Human Connectome Project (dHCP)~\citep{Edwards2022}, complemented with private clinical datasets from three institutions (Table~\ref{tab:datasets}).
+All acquisitions were approved by local ethics committees and performed without maternal or fetal sedation.
+For all datasets, several 2D single-shot fast spin-echo stacks were acquired in at least three orthogonal orientations (axial, coronal, sagittal) to mitigate motion artifacts (Table~\ref{tab:datasets}, \textit{Acquisitions parameters}).
+A super-resolution reconstruction algorithm then combined these stacks into a high-resolution 3D volume suitable for volumetric segmentation.

-\textbf{FeTA Challenge 2025 Datasets.} Our experiments are based on several subsets of the datasets used in the FeTA 2024 Challenge.
-Detailed information on the acquisition protocols and dataset characteristics for KISPI, VIEN, CHUV, and KCL can be found in Table~\ref{tab:datasets} and the accompanying data description papers~\citep{zalevskyi2024improving, payette2023fetal}.
-Each subject in these datasets was also assigned a continuous image quality score ranging from 0 (lowest) to 4 (highest), based on a standardized protocol defined in~\citep{sanchez2024fetmrqc} with the results further analyzed in~\citep{zalevskyi2025advancesautomatedfetalbrain}.
+\paragraph{FeTA Challenge Datasets.} We use subsets of both training and testing datasets employed in the FeTA 2024 Challenge.
+Acquisition protocols and site-specific characteristics for KISPI, VIEN, CHUV, and KCL are detailed in Table~\ref{tab:datasets} and in~\citet{zalevskyi2024improving, payette2023fetal}.
+Among these, only the KISPI dataset is publicly available on Synapse \citep{FeTA_Synapse}.
+In contrast, CHUV and KCL were used as held-out test datasets in the FeTA challenge and were not shared with participants, serving exclusively for final evaluation.
+Although VIEN was part of the challenge training set, its use is restricted to the scope of the challenge, and it is therefore not publicly available.
+Consequently, we refer to CHUV, KCL, and VIEN as private datasets.